 It really doesn't matter!
 Come as you are in whatever you feel comfortable.

 The only churches I’ve known have been freezing.
 Will it be cold?

 We have a newly renovated building with a modern heating system so you should be OK even in Aberdeen winters!

 Do I have to bring money with me?

-During our services we pass round an offering bag for people who call Hebron their 'home' to contribute to the needs of the church.
+NO!
+A donation bag is passed around during the services, but this is for members and people who call Hebron their 'home' to contribute to the needs of the church.
 Please do not feel obliged to contribute if you are visiting.
 If you would like to know more about giving at Hebron see our giving page

 There is parking available on the surrounding streets and in the multi-storey car park on Huntly Street.
 (Most streets and car parks have charges from 1pm to 5pm on Sundays.)
 Skene Street is free all day Sunday and you'll usually get a space there if you're early enough!
 There are four spaces on the street right outside the church which we try to leave for those who really need them - but there is space there to drop people off if you need to